Tidelands Health Extended Care Hospital

-That’s why we’re seeking state approval for Tidelands Health Extended Care Hospital, a 24-bed long-term acute care hospital to be located within the proposed Tidelands Health Carolina Bays Hospital at the interchange of Highway 31 and S.C.
+That’s why we’re planning to construct Tidelands Health Extended Care Hospital, a 24-bed long-term acute care hospital to be located within the planned Tidelands Health Carolina Bays Hospital at the interchange of Highway 31 and S.C.
 707 in south Horry County.

 There are currently no long-term acute care hospital beds in Horry or Georgetown counties, and the nearest long-term acute care hospital is more than an hour away.

 The need for long-term acute care in our area is large and increasing.
 On any given day in 2020, an average 104 adult Horry and Georgetown County residents were hospitalized for more than 20 days, an increase of 36 percent compared to 2017, according to state figures.